-Guidelines and application forms for the NEH/Reader's Digest Teacher-Scholar Program will be available by February 1, 1990.
-Applications must be postmarked no later than May 1, 1990.
+Guidelines and application forms for the NEH Teacher-Scholar Program are available from the Endowment.
+Applications must be received no later than May 1 for grant periods beginning September of the following year.
 To request these guidelines and forms, please write or call